rodrigo-caballero/linepyline/README.md

 ## Dependencies

-linepyline depends on  (version in parentheses used in developing/testing the project):
+linepyline requires  (version in parentheses used in developing/testing the project):
 ```
 python (3.12)